Dünyayı Kurtaran Adam: Sequel

 After many attempts to gather the original actors in the film to create a sequel to The Man Who Saved the World, a follow-up, The Son of the Man Who Saved the World (Dünyayı Kurtaran Adam'ın Oğlu), commonly known as Turks in Space, was shot in 2006.

 The sequel was released on 15 December 2006.
 Some fans expressed their disapproval that the special effects were not similar to the original film, where all the space scenes were ripped directly from science fiction titles of the time, such as Star Wars, the Star Trek series, and Battlestar Galactica.
 Famous actors from Turkey, such as Mehmet Ali Erbil took part, and Kartal Tibet directed.

 Alternate sequel

-Çetin İnanç proposed his own ideas for a much grander sequel, involving the creation of "zombie ninja space warriors," and the abduction of the Turkish and American presidents by aliens, and a journey to a planet that is on the other side of a black hole.
-According to İnanç, it "pits God against the Devil in an epic war for Earth."
+Çetin İnanç proposed his own ideas for a much grander sequel, involving the creation of "zombie ninja space warriors," the abduction of the Turkish and American presidents by aliens, and a journey to a planet that is on the other side of a black hole.
+According to İnanç, it is a story that "pits God against the Devil in an epic war for Earth."